 Step #5: Consider a Balance Transfer Card

 If it’s going to take you a few months to pay off your credit cards, consider moving those charges to a balance transfer card with 0% interest.
-These cards generally allow you to move your balance and pay zero interest for 12 to 21 months, depending on the card – although you can’t generally transfer balances within the same company.
+Although you can’t typically transfer balances within the same company, these cards generally allow you to move your balance and pay zero interest for 12 to 21 months, depending on the card.

 Step #6: Follow through.

 A plan is just a plan unless you follow through, right?
 You’ve got all the tools you need, now you just need to do it.

-Think of eliminating your holiday spending hangover as the start of a new you.
+Think of this as the start of a new you.
 Once you’ve got it all paid off, don’t stop!
 Keep truckin’!

 Sticking to a budget and solid money management isn’t just for cleaning up messes.
 It’s there to help you plan your savings and spending year-round.
 And if you take care of your money throughout the year, you’ll be in better position to avoid a holiday hangover after next December.